www.manitobacourts.mb.ca

 The Board will consider the complaint and may do its own investigation.
 The Board may decide to:

-• resolve the complaint if you and the master are in agreement;
+• resolve the complaint if you and the Associate Judge are in agreement;

 • decide that no further action should be taken; or

-• bring a charge of misconduct or incapacity against the master before the Masters Judicial Council.
+• bring a charge of misconduct or incapacity against the Associate Judge before the Associate Judges' Judicial Council.

 Any Board decision is final and cannot be appealed.

-If the Council finds there has been misconduct or incapacity on the part of a master, it may:
+If the Council finds there has been misconduct or incapacity on the part of an Associate Judge, it may:

 • issue a reprimand;

-• order the master to make an apology;
+• order the Associate Judge to make an apology;

-• order the master to take specific treatment or education;
+• order the Associate Judge to take specific treatment or education;

-• suspend the master with or without pay;
+• suspend the Associate Judge with or without pay;

-• recommend to the Minister of Justice that the master be retired from office if the master is found to be incapacitated;
+• recommend to the Minister of Justice that the Associate Judge be retired from office if the Associate Judge is found to be incapacitated;

-• recommend to the Minister that the master be removed office;
+• recommend to the Minister that the Associate Judge be removed office;

 • dismiss the charge.

-Even if the master retires or resigns while the complaint is being handled, the Council may decide the proceedings can continue if it is in the public interest.
+Even if the Associate Judge retires or resigns while the complaint is being handled, the Council may decide the proceedings can continue if it is in the public interest.

-The master or the Judicial Inquiry Board can appeal the Council's decision to the Manitoba Court of Appeal, but only on a point of law.
+The Associate Judge or the Judicial Inquiry Board can appeal the Council's decision to the Manitoba Court of Appeal, but only on a point of law.

 If you need further information or assistance, please contact any court office in Manitoba or call (204)945-8043, or toll free 1-800-282-8069 (ext.
 8043).